Are you looking into breeding ball pythons?

 This avoids the rare occurrence of one drowning inside the egg.

-For new breeders, this often results in cutting the eggs too early and killing the snakes anyway.
+This often results in cutting the eggs too early and killing the snakes anyway for new breeders.

 This should provide enough time for them all to be developed enough.